jorendorff/a-history-of-the-world-notes/001-Mummy-of-Hornedjitef.md

 ## Discussion

-Before hearing this episode, I had thought only Egyptian pharoahs were mummified.
+Before hearing this episode, I had thought only Egyptian pharaohs were mummified.
 But Hornedjitef was not a pharaoh.
 Look up Egyptian burial practices.
 Who in Egyptian society was mummified?